lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 After you have set everything up a set of folders will appear on the left hand side.

 To send an email to someone press :kbd:`Control +N` or :menuselection:`Imap --> Compose Mail --> New Message`.
 Then you will bring up a compose mail window.
 Type the email address of the person you want to type the address where it says :guilabel:`To`.
 Put the subject of your message in the :guilabel:`Subject` line.
 In the main part of the message called the body is where you will add most of your message.
 If you want to attach a file to your email press the button with the paperclip on it that says :guilabel:`Attach`.
 To send your message press the :guilabel:`Send` button.
 To save a draft of your message press the :guilabel:`Cancel` button and then press the :guilabel:`Save` button to actually save the draft.
 If you don't want to save a message press the :guilabel:`Cancel` button and then press the :guilabel:`Discard` button.
-To repopen a saved draft of a message :menuselection:`Imap --> Compose Mail --> Edit Draft...`.
+To reopen a saved draft of a message :menuselection:`Imap --> Compose Mail --> Edit Draft...`.

 To view your messages on trojita to see new messages you have received in your inbox left click on the word :guilabel:`Inbox`.
 In the center of the window will show a list of all messages in your inbox.
 Unread messages will appear in bold.
 To view a message left click on the title and subject of the window and it will appear at the bottom.
 If you want to open this email in a popup window of its own double click the message title.
 If you receive an email with an attachment a paperclip will appear on the message and click that to download the attachment or open it directly.
 To switch from text to html view click the :guilabel:`HTML` tab.
 To switch back to text click on the :guilabel:`Text` tab.